 A Hawaiian Kahu* is called upon to give the blessing.
-The blessing, based on traditional Hawaiian belief of kapu*, is used to remove something disturbing that has arisen or has been called down upon a place.
+The blessing, based on the traditional Hawaiian belief of kapu*, is used to remove something disturbing that has arisen or has been called down upon a place.
 Things such as negative energy or curses.
 The notion is to cleanse or heal the space so that the new occupants can start afresh.
-Sometimes, the Kahu will simply ask for forgiveness for some egregious insult to the gods or the ancestors, such as when bones are disturbed during a construction building project.
+Sometimes, the Kahu will simply ask for forgiveness for some egregious insult to the gods or the ancestors.
+An example of this can be when bones are disturbed during a construction building project.

 Once the ceremony is over, the kapu are amama*.

 It is meaningful to learn to use the words aloha* and mahalo* with sincerity.